rakoth-gri/gri_slider/readme.md

 }
 ```

-#### 2.2 'options' - the optional property for customizing styles of main container (.gri-slider).
+#### 2.2 'options' - the optional prop for customizing styles of main container (.gri-slider).
 This is a javascript CSSStyleDeclaration object:

 ```javascript
 {